 The Legionnaires return from the 1958.
-1st app.
+First app.
 Ferro's brother, Douglas Nolan (Ingot) dies.
 Ferro joins the Legion.
-1st app.
+First app.
 The Night Shift: Taser, Kritter, Rockslide, Psych & Fangg.

 Cosmic Boy and Saturn Girl announce their engagement to marry.
 Deeming him unworthy, the Legion reclaims Superboy's flight ring.
 Ferro makes a new costume for Inferno.
-Phase heads to Earth to find her missing touchstone.
+Captain Comet sends Phase to Earth to find her missing touchstone.
 Apparition's father, Murl, is revealed as a Carggite.

 Doc Magnus of the Metal Men asks Brainy to try upgrading his Responsometer technology.
 NOTES: In this story, Doc Magnus appeared as Veridium.